ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-infinite-scroll/index.md

 <grid-example title='Block Loading Debounce' name='block-load-debounce' type='generated' options='{ "enterprise": true, "modules": ["serverside", "menu", "columnpanel"] }'></grid-example>

-## Initial scroll position
+## Initial Scroll Position

-It may be a requirement to start the grid at a row part way down the grid.
-The example below demonstrates how this can be achieved, note the following:
+It may be a requirement to load the grid at a scroll position other than the first row.
+In the example below, note the following:

-- The response from the server sets the `serverSideInitialRowCount` property to set the initial length o the vertical scrollbars.
+- The `serverSideInitialRowCount` property has been set to provide an initial length to the vertical scrollbars.

-- The grid callback `onFirstDataRendered` has been implemented to call `api.ensureIndexVisible(5000, 'top')` to scroll the grid to row 5000 after rows have been successfully loaded.
+- After the datasource has been set `api.ensureIndexVisible(5000, 'top')` is called, causing the grid to scroll down to row 5000.

 <grid-example title='Initial scroll position' name='initial-scroll-position' type='generated' options='{ "enterprise": true, "modules": ["serverside", "menu", "columnpanel"] }'></grid-example>